markthomas5/datasciencecoursera/README.md

 The code then extracts only the measurements on the mean and the standard deviation for each measurement.
 The activities are then given descriptive names and the data is appropriately labelled with descriptive variable names Finally, a second tidy data set is outputted with the average of each variable for each actviity and each subject.
+The tidy data set can easily be read by using the following code (where filepath must be assigned to the file: data <- read.table(file_path, header = TRUE)